ericardomuten/profile-page/content/home/accomplishments.md

 - certificate_url: "https://www.credly.com/badges/1e93584a-5b7a-4acd-b847-55a134acfebb?source=linked_in_profile"
   date_end: ""
   date_start: "2021-04-13"
+  description: |2-

-  description: "Founded an Indonesian localization team for IBM Qiskit Documentation to escalate the importance of quantum computation in Indonesia.
-We translate the documentation hoping that more people from Indonesia can engage and get interested in quantum computation."
+        * Founded an Indonesian localization team for IBM Qiskit Documentation to escalate the importance of quantum computation in Indonesia.
+We translate the documentation hoping that more people from Indonesia can engage and get interested in quantum computation.
+        * Translated more than 15000 words.
   organization: IBM Quantum
   organization_url: https://www.ibm.com/quantum-computing/
   title: Qiskit Localization Contributor - Gold Level Translator - 2020